Discover picturesque Croatia islands while island hopping

 This is a must for a beach holiday on one of the Croatian islands in the suitcase

-• On the islands you have the opportunity to relax on the beach. holiday reading therefore belongs in the suitcase.
+• On the islands you also have the opportunity to relax on the beach. holiday reading therefore belongs in the suitcase.

 Hvar